The Passing (2015 film): Reception

 The film had its UK premiere on 10 March 2016 at the Wales One World (WOW) Film Festival in Aberystwyth, with a general release date of 8 April 2016.
 It had its television debut on the Welsh language channel, S4C, on 13 August 2017.

 The Hollywood Reporter summarised the film as containing "far too few jolts to appeal to garden variety horror fans.
 But the highbrow contingent will respond well at fests, and Bryn's quiet confidence earns him a spot on filmmaker-to-watch lists."
 Jones is described as "good at using minimal cues to suggest a large interior world.
 It's a performance intriguing enough that one might have been content to watch Stanley spend the length of a feature interacting only with himself and his land, saying nothing aloud, in Welsh or otherwise."

 Similarly The Guardian concludes that the "gradual excavation, with its spectral presences, may disappoint those who demand more bang for their buck", but the assured acting and melancholy feel "ensures it lingers longer in the mind than most homegrown genre fare".

 Based on a small number of reviews, the Rotten Tomatoes website gave The Passing a 63% approval rating.

 Awards

 The Passing/Yr Ymadawiad received a silver medal at both the World International Television Festival and New York Film and Television Awards.
 It won a Single Drama Award at the Celtic Media Festival in Dungarvan, Ireland.

-At the 2016 BAFTA Cymru awards Ed Talfan won Best Author award and the Best Production Design award went to Tim Dickel for Yr Ymadawiad.
+At the 2016 BAFTA Cymru awards, Ed Talfan won Best Author award, Best Production Design award went to Tim Dickel, while Mark Lewis Jones won Best Actor.